sanjoy/bfjit/README.rst

 BFJIT
 =====

-A high-performance for the emerging language, brainf*ck.
+A high-performance VM for the emerging language, brainf*ck.
+The goal is to have a (fast) interpreter which then JIT compiles hot loops.